Every business must be paid for the products or services rendered. Otherwise, how would you survive?

 - Total number of units and rate

 - Any applicable tax

 #5) Adding Dates

 Make sure you add all essential dates as well.
 This includes:

 The invoice data should always be at the top.
 The date the goods/services were provided can be in the description.

-#6) Calculate What is Due
+#6) Calculating What is Due

 This is the most important part of the invoice.
 In addition to the costs of individual goods and services, you must put the total amount owed.
 If you’ve agreed to an early payment discount with the customer, this should also be noted on the invoice and subtracted from the cost.
 If it’s applicable, include the VAT amount too.

-It’s optional to also include notation of late fees on the invoice.
+It’s optional to also include a notation of late fees on the invoice.
 This way, if you intend on collecting them, it’s not a surprise to the customer.